cea-hpc/fastiron/profiling/ParticleContainer_FI/summaries.md

 from the original structure.
 This was necessary before because of the usage of `Option<T>` and possible "holes" in the storage.

-The simulation now completes in a very amount of time than Quicksilver.
+The simulation now completes in a very similar amount of time as Quicksilver.
 Most of the execution time is spent in the `CycleTracking` section, this is where performances are similar.\
-The eprformances in the `CycleInit` section do not match, however the section does not represent a significant enough part of the program to matter in overall performance.
+The performances in the `CycleInit` section do not match, however the section does not represent a significant enough part of the program to matter in overall performance.

 ```